U.S. Renditions

+History

+The division was founded in February 1987 by Kevin Seymour, David Keith Riddick, Sho Nagata and Satoshi Komatsu.
+Robert Napton later joined the division and became a key figure in its productions.

 After producing two music projects for the Robotech television series, U.S. Renditions produced the very first subtitled direct-to-home anime video for the American anime market.
 In March 1990, they began a release of a subtitled version of Gunbuster, followed in the same month by Dangaioh.
 They also released such subtitled hits as Appleseed and Black Magic M-66, and even began dubbing anime in 1992, the year their release of Dangaioh was completed.
 Their first dubbing projects included Macross II, Giant Robo and Fight!
 Iczer-One.
 These video projects were a joint venture with L.A.
 Hero, which was headed by Ken Iyadomi.
 U.S. Renditions also worked with U.S. Manga Corps on a select number of titles.